-Redesigning Khan Academy for busy folks.
+Redesigning the Khan Academy mobile app

 The first person I interviewed was Vicky (name tweaked for anonymity), who grew up in China before recently moving to NYC.
 I used her description of life back home as the basis of my target demographic.

 WIth her I focused on learning about the patterns of usage for Chinese digital products, as well as the trials and tribulations of metropolitan Chinese youths.
 An example question I asked was: Have a look at your home screen.
 Which Chinese apps do you frequently use?
 Please open one and walk me through the last time you used it, describing your thought process for each action.